“In poor posture the muscles are doing a part of the job of the bones.”

 First, come to standing, and lock your knees – by which I mean, move your knees backwards until they cannot go any further in that direction (for many people this is a habitual standing position).

 …did you notice that you had to unlock your knees first?
 This act of preparation could waste vital seconds when escaping from a swift-footed predator.
-The most obvious advantage of our bipedal stance is the availability of our hands, but do not discount the survival value of the speed with which we as a species are able to turn tail and run!
+The most obvious advantage of our bipedal stance is the availability of our hands for the many manual activities we engage in, but do not discount the survival value of the speed with which we as a species are able to turn tail, and run!

 Experience this internal shifting for yourself…